ConYel/my_site_two/README.md

 Why is it that people with the most narrow of minds seem to have the widest of mouths?
 ― Lewis Carroll

+Do all the good you can and make as little fuss about it as possible.
+― Charles Dickens